Mitchell Mitchell-Thomson: Life

 He entered local politics in 1882 standing unsuccessfully for a council seat in Edinburgh.
 He finally was elected as a councillor in 1890.
 He served on the city’s Gas, Education and Water Commissions.
 He was the chairman on the Northhill Soup Kitchen committee in Edinburgh.
 He was a trustee and chairman for George Heriot’s School in Edinburgh.
-He was Provost of Edinburgh (1897–1900) and a JP for Peebleshire.
+He was Provost of Edinburgh (1897–1900) and a JP for Peeblesshire.
 He was also a representative for Edinburgh to the General Council of the Church of Scotland.
 He served on the committee of the Edinburgh branch of the Navy league in the 1900s.
 He was not a free trader in that he was chairman of the Scottish Trade Protection Society (1890s) and later the Tariff Reform League (1900s).

 He served as Lord Provost of Edinburgh from 1897 to 1900, succeeding Sir Andrew McDonald.
 As was customary for retiring Lord Provost's, he was created a baronet by Queen Victoria in 1900.
 During this period (1899) he was also elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir John Murray, Alexander Crum Brown, Robert Flint and Alexander Buchan.

 During this period he also served as Honorary President of George Heriots Former Pupils Golf Club.

 He started out a partner in the family timber business and later held directorships at various times in a range of Scottish-based companies (the Bank of Scotland, the Scottish Widow’s Fund Life Assurance Society, the British Investment Trust Company Arizona Trusts and Mortgage Company, the Scottish Reversionary Company Ltd.; the Caledonian Railway and the London Advisory Committee of the Canada Steamship Line Limited (1917).
 By 1916 he had acquired over 1900 acre of land including an estate in Peeblesshire called Polmood which he sold in 1917.
 He also owned land in Kincardineshire.

 In later life he was living at 6 Charlotte Square, a huge and prestigious townhouse in the centre of Edinburgh designed by Robert Adam.
 His "country estate" was Polmood House in Tweedsmuir.

 He died at home in Edinburgh on 15 November 1918.
 He is buried facing the north path of Dean Cemetery in Edinburgh, at the west end of the section closest to the main entrance.